Apache Junction soldier, 4 others killed when helicopter goes down

 “There are no indications the crash was caused by enemy/hostile actions,” the DOD said in a press release.

+Southard enlisted in the Army in 2015 as a UH-60 repairer and served as an MH-60M crew chief.
+He was first assigned to Fort Bliss, Texas, upon completing advanced individual training, and he completed a 13-month rotation to Task Force Sinai in support of ongoing peacekeeping operations.
+He deployed to Afghanistan and was awarded two Army Commendation medals and an Army Achievement medal among other citations.

+“On behalf of our City Council, the city of Apache Junction sends its condolences to the family of Sgt.
+Andrew Southard, who we have been informed, was one of the five servicepeople killed this weekend in a training exercise over the Mediterranean Sea and who is from our community, having attended Cactus Canyon Junior High and Apache Junction High School.
+Our thoughts are with the Southard family at this difficult time,” Apache Junction Mayor Chip Wilson said in a statement.

-The other special operations aviation soldiers killed in the crash were Chief Warrant Officer Stephen R. Dwyer, 38 of Clarksville, Tennessee; Chief Warrant Officer Shane M. Barnes, 34, of Sacramento, California; Staff Sgt.
+The others killed in the crash were Chief Warrant Officer Stephen R. Dwyer, 38 of Clarksville, Tennessee; Chief Warrant Officer Shane M. Barnes, 34, of Sacramento, California; Staff Sgt.
 Tanner W. Grone, 26, of Gorham, New Hampshire; and Sgt.
 Cade M. Wolfe, 24, of Mankato, Minnesota.

+The fallen soldiers were part of the Army’s 160th Special Operations Aviation Regiment based at Fort Campbell, Kentucky.

+“This is devastating news that reverberates across the entire Special Operations community,” Lt.
+Gen. Jonathan Braga, commander of the Army Special Operations Command, said Monday in a statement.
+“Every loss is tough, but in this case, service to the nation is truly a family business and it’s hard to express the amount of sorrow that we all feel right now.”

 U.S. Defense Secretary Lloyd Austin said in a statement that “we mourn the tragic loss of five U.S. service members during a training accident in the Mediterranean Sea early Saturday morning.”